xycarto/qgis-tiles/README.md

 ## Limitations

+- Limited to generating static pre-rendered caches.
+Tiling on the fly in the works but not likely any time soon.
 - Method only for NZTM(2193) or Web Mercator(3857) Projections
 - Some naming for necessary files still hard coded into process
 - All input variables are required.
 Currently no defult settings